In Free Indeed’s Praying the Attributes of God Challenge we praised Jesus for being our Redeemer. What does that mean?

 they shall blossom like the vine;

 God heals, God loves freely, and this leads to blossoming and flourishing.
 What lovely imagery of Christ’s redemption.
-We are fresh creatures all because of Jesus, washed completely clean of the past that condemned us and darkened us.
-2 Corinthians 5:17
+We are fresh creatures all because of Jesus, born again from the ashes that condemned us (2 Corinthians 5:17).

 This poetic language reflects the truth that new life springs out of a heart redeemed by the Lord.
 Perfect love and heavenly reward come to those who fear and trust the God of Hosea!New life springs out of a heart redeemed by the Lord!
 Click To Tweet